vookimedlo/alfred-various-screenshots/README.md

 By default, the screenshot is stored in a file located at your `~/Desktop` directory.
 This could be overridden, either by pressing the <kbd>⌘</kbd> key, <kbd>⌥</kbd> key, or <kbd>⌃</kbd>.

-The first one - <key>⌘</key> - instructs workflow to put a screenshot to clipboard.
+- <key>⌘</key> - instructs the workflow to put a screenshot to the clipboard.
-The second one - <key>⌥</key> - shares a screenshot via Dropbox and stores a sharing link to the clipboard.
+- <key>⌥</key> - shares a screenshot via Dropbox and stores a sharing link to the clipboard.
-The last one - <key>⌃</key> - shares a screenshot via Transfer.sh and stores a sharing link to the clipboard.
+- <key>⌃</key> - shares a screenshot via Transfer.sh and stores a sharing link to the clipboard.

 Screenshot files will be named according to the following pattern `screenshot_%Y-%m-%d_%H-%M-%S.png`